 Lawful, Fair, and Transparent Data Processing

-The GDPR seeks to ensure that personal data is processed lawfully, fairly, and transparently, without adversely affecting the rights of the data subject.
-The GDPR states that processing of personal data shall be lawful if at least one of the following applies:
+- Data Protection Law seeks to ensure that personal data is processed lawfully, fairly, and transparently, without adversely affecting the rights of the data subject.
+Specifically, the processing of personal data shall be lawful if at least one of the following applies:

 - The data subject has given consent to the processing of their personal data for one or more specific purposes;